cassowary4health/Leaspy/docs/nutshell.rst

     .. figure::  _static/images/alzheimer-model.png
       :align:   center

 We can also derive the individual trajectory of each subject.

-To do this, we use the `Leaspy.personalize` method, again by providing the proper settings.
+To do this, we use the :meth:`.Leaspy.personalize` method, again by providing the proper :class:`.AlgorithmSettings`.

     >>> personalize_settings = AlgorithmSettings('scipy_minimize', seed=0)
     >>> individual_parameters = leaspy_logistic.personalize(data, personalize_settings)